 At times there are warnings, which we ignore due to suspicion or lack of awareness.
 But, so often there are the daily surprises that really catch us off guard.
 As an IT Provider, we run into this regularly with businesses; especially when it comes to computer security.

 Cybersecurity is a popular topic these days, especially in the IT Services space, but we are still finding that many business owners hesitate to take the necessary steps to secure and upgrade their networks and systems.
 The reasons are understandable, upfront costs and the learning curve can be intimidating.

 One important point to keep in mind, is there is no one thing you can do to secure your network.
 Long gone are the days of installing anti-virus software on your PC, and logging off for the evening; but on the flip side, there are a number of things you can do to secure your systems that are not overly expensive or time consuming.
 You will find a layered approach is needed to securing your technology.

 Here are some pointers to help you get started,

-If you have questions on how to secure your network, reach out to us; we'd be happy to help answer and provide suggested solutions to the situations you are facing.
-Don't be caught off guard, with a little bit of attention you can prevent a world of downtown.
+If you have questions on using IT Services to secure your network, please reach out to us.
+We’d be happy to help answer and provide suggested solutions to the situations you are facing.
+Don’t be caught off guard, with a little bit of attention you can prevent a world of downtown.
 And.. never assume someone else is working on these points, trust but verify, and ask for reports from your assigned technology professionals on how or if these action points are being verified on a regular basis.